Ubuntu version history: Ubuntu 9.04 (Jaunty Jackalope)

-On 24 October 2008, Ubuntu 9.04 (Jaunty Jackalope) was announced by Mark Shuttleworth, and it was released on 23 April 2009, is Canonical's tenth release of Ubuntu.
+On 24 October 2008, Ubuntu 9.04 (Jaunty Jackalope) was announced by Mark Shuttleworth and was released on 23 April 2009.
 Support ended on 23 October 2010.
-New features included faster boot time and integration of web services and applications into the desktop interface.
+New features included faster boot times and the integration of web services and applications into the desktop interface.
 Because of that, they named it after the mythical jackalope.
 It was the first release named after a mythical animal, the second being Utopic Unicorn.
 It had a new usplash screen, a new login screen and also support for both Wacom (hotplugging) and netbooks.
 It also included a new notification system, Notify OSD, and themes.
 It marked the first time that all of Ubuntu's core development moved to the GNU Bazaar distributed version control system.

 Ubuntu 9.04 was the first version to support the ARM architecture with native support for ARMv5EL and ARMv6EL-VFP.